CredentialEngine/CredentialRegistry/README.md

 * `~/.ssh/id_rsa.pub` contains the public part of the key

 ### 2. Generate a signed token from our content
-Once you have a proper set of RSA keys, it's time to build our first envelope.
+Once we have a proper set of RSA keys, it's time to build our first envelope.
 But before we can do that it's worth mentioning that the new Learning Registry endpoints use [JSON Web Tokens](https://jwt.io/) for encoding and decoding envelopes.
 This means that we'll need to locally sign our content using the